coalpower/node-red-contrib-icmp-ping/README.md

 # node-red-contrib-icmp-ping

+WORK IN PROGRESS!!!
+Do not use in production.

 A <a href="http://nodered.org" target="_new">Node-RED</a> node which takes input and pings a remote server.

 This is a modification of the [node-red-contrib-advanced-ping](https://github.com/emiloberg/node-red-contrib-advanced-ping) node.
 Difference is that the timeout and the number of requests are configurable.
 It also provides ping stats and success ratio.